tusharkatole/asic-design-class/README.md

 ### 5]Pre-synthesis Simulation results: Signals to plot are the following:

-  * clk_kar: This is the clock input to the RISC-V core.
+  * clk_tus: This is the clock input to the RISC-V core.
   * reset: This is the input reset signal to the RISC-V core.
   * OUT[9:0]: This is the 10-bit output [9:0] OUT port of the RISC-V core.